Dryer Not Getting Hot Enough! Easy Way to Fix the Issue

 Keeping your dryer in good shape is easy!
 Here are some simple things you can do to make sure it keeps drying your clothes perfectly for a long time.

-1. Clean the Lint Trap after Every Load
+1. Clean the Lint Trap After Every Load

 After you take your clothes out of the dryer, take a moment to pull out the lint trap and remove any lint that’s collected on it.
 Lint is like tiny pieces of fabric that come off your clothes during drying.
 If you don’t clean the lint trap, it can build up and block the airflow, making your dryer work harder and possibly even causing it to overheat.